Japan ramps up yen intervention warning after BOJ-fueled sell-off

 The yen edged away from a year-to-date low Wednesday after Masato Kanda, the top currency official at the Finance Ministry, said authorities stand ready to act if needed.

-"We’re on standby,” Kanda told reporters.
+"We’re on standby,” Kanda told reporters, echoing language he used a year ago on the day Japan made the first of three forays into the market.
 "But I can’t say what we’ll do, and when — we’ll make judgments overall, and we’re making judgments in a state of urgency.”